Sure independence screening in generalized linear models with NP-dimensionality: An exponential bound for QMLE

 In this section, we obtain an exponential bound for the quasi-MLE (QMLE), which will be used in the next section.
 Since this result holds under very general conditions and is of self-interest, in the following we make a more general description of the model and its conditions.

-Consider data $\{\bX_i, Y_i\}$, $i=1,...,n$ are $n$ i.i.d. samples of $(\bX,Y) \in \mathcal{X} \times \mathcal{Y}$ for some space $\mathcal{X}$ and $\mathcal{Y}$.
-A regression model for $\bX$ and $Y$ is assumed with quasi-likelihood function $-l(\bX^T \bbeta, Y)$.
-Here $Y$ and $\bX = (X_1, \ldots, X_q)^T$ represent the response and the $q$--dimensional covariate vector, which may include both discrete and continuous components and the dimensionality can also depend on $n$.
+Consider data $\{\mathbf{X}_i, Y_i\}$, $i=1,\ldots,n,$ are $n$ i.i.d. samples of $(\mathbf{X},Y) \in\mathcal{X} \times\mathcal{Y}$ for some space $\mathcal{X}$ and $\mathcal{Y}$.
+A regression model for $\mathbf{X}$ and $Y$ is assumed with quasi-likelihood function $-l(\mathbf{X}^T \bolds {\beta}, Y)$.
+Here $Y$ and $\mathbf{X}= (X_1, \ldots, X_q)^T$ represent the response and the $q$-dimensional covariate vector, which may include both discrete and continuous components and the dimensionality can also depend on $n$.
 Let

 be the population parameter.
-Assume that $\bbeta_0$ is an interior point of a sufficiently large, compact and convex set $\bB \in \mathbf R^q$.
-The following conditions on the model are needed: \begin{itemize} \item[A.] The Fisher information
+Assume that $\bolds{\beta}_0$ is an interior point of a sufficiently large, compact and convex set $\mathbf{B}\in\mathbf R^q$.
+The following conditions on the model are needed: \begin{enumerate}[(A)] \item[(A)] The Fisher information,